-- Staff training takes place at induction and annually, with updates more frequently in order that they: - are alert to signs and symptoms of harm and abuse - know how to respond to their duty when they have concerns or when a pupil discloses to them and to act - know what and how to record concerns. - The staff handbook summaries procedures for safeguarding and child protection and all policies and relevant document are available on the school website and in the Staff Safeguarding File, stored in the PPA room. - All staff and other adults working within school are made aware that in order to safeguard children they have a duty to share information with the Designated Safeguarding Lead, and through the Designated Safeguarding Lead, with other agencies. - If any member of staff suspects that a child may be a victim of abuse, they must immediately inform the Designated Safeguarding Lead (or Deputy in his absence) about their concerns.
+- Staff training takes place at induction and annually, with updates more frequently in order that they: - are alert to signs and symptoms of harm and abuse - know how to respond to their duty when they have concerns or when a pupil discloses to them and to act - know what and how to record concerns. - The staff handbook summaries procedures for safeguarding and child protection and all policies and relevant document are available on the school website and in the Staff Safeguarding File, stored in the PPA room. - All staff and other adults working within school are made aware that in order to safeguard children they have a duty to share information with the DSL, and through the DSL, with other agencies. - If any member of staff suspects that a child may be a victim of abuse, they must immediately inform the DSL (or Deputy in his absence) about their concerns.
 Abuse can be of a sexual, emotional or physical nature.
-It can also be the result of neglect. - Concerns should be raised through discussion and recorded on a "Cause for Concern" Form (Pink), handed directly to the Designated Safeguarding Lead (or Deputy DSL in his absence). - If immediate action is not required, the form can be left in the black folder on the Designated Safeguarding Lead's desk. - A pupil chronology must then be maintained (including any contact with parents) to log any further concerns which must be shared with the Designated Safeguarding Lead - Any discussions / contact with parents must be recorded on a blue form and passed to the Designated Safeguarding Lead. - Any records should be kept factual, avoiding opinions or suspicions as these may be used as evidence if concerns escalate further. - Pink and Blue forms are stored in the Safeguarding noticeboard in the PPA room. - To ensure the safety and welfare of all our children in our care, personal mobile phones must not be accessed throughout contact time with the children. - When on outings, mobile phones may only be used to make or receive phone calls relating directly to ensuring the safety and wellbeing of the children. - Photographs, images or videos of any children within our care may only be taken following parental consent and only using the school camera.
-These images should be downloaded onto the school server, after which the images on the camera should be deleted. - Where an allegation is made against a member of staff, it must be reported to the Designated Safeguarding Lead (or Deputy in his absence) who will report it to the Local Authority Designated Officer (LADO) and names Senior Officer (HR).
-Procedures for dealing with such allegations are outline in the Managing Allegations Against Staff Policy. - Where an allegation is made against the Headteacher (also the Designated Safeguarding Lead) it must be reported to the Deputy Designated Safeguarding Lead.
-The Chair of the Governing Body and the Local Authority Designated Officer (LADO) must be informed.
-The role of the Named Governor for Child Protection shall include monitoring of procedures relating to liaison with the LADO. - Where an allegation of peer on peer sexual violence or harassment is made, it must be reported to the Designated Safeguarding Lead (or Deputy in his absence) who will then follow procedures outlined in the Managing Allegations of Peer on Peer Abuse Policy.
+It can also be the result of neglect. - Concerns should be raised through discussion and recorded on a "Cause for Concern" Form (Pink), handed directly to the DSL (or Deputy DSL in his absence). - If immediate action is not required, the form can be left in the black folder on the DSL's desk. - A pupil chronology must then be maintained (including any contact with parents) to log any further concerns which must be shared with the DSL - Any discussions / contact with parents must be recorded on a blue form and passed to the DSL. - Any records should be kept factual, avoiding opinions or suspicions as these may be used as evidence if concerns escalate further. - Pink and Blue forms are stored in the Safeguarding noticeboard in the PPA room. - Early help means providing support as soon as a problem emerges, at any point in a child's life. - Any pupil may benefit from early help, but in particular staff will be alert to the potential need for early help for pupils who: - Have SEND (whether or not they have a statutory EHC plan). - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups.